-Participants will be able to show understanding of basic principles of work with children, young people and families, with reference to:
+Participants will be able to show understanding of the basic principles of education, development and well-being with reference to:

-- 1. the interdisciplinary and multi-agency nature of work with children, young people and families and of the structural, institutional, personal and cultural systems and ideas which affect the conception and experience of childhood; - 2. the nature of knowledge and critical engagement with a variety of perspectives, and ways of knowing and understanding, drawn from a range of cognate disciplines as they relate to work with children, young people and families; - 3. holistic development in childhood and its relationship to provision and organisations. - 4. their own values and the significance of ethical issues relating to their area of study - 5. contemporary developments in work with children, young people and families associated with equity, diversity and inclusion
+- 1. philosophical, historical, sociological and cultural perspectives; - 2. the nature of knowledge, and a critical engagement with a variety of perspectives, and ways of knowing and understanding, drawn from a range of cognate disciplines; - 3. developmental and / or learning theories and their application with a range of learning and teaching contexts; - 4. formal, informal and non-formal aspects and relate these concepts to learning, cultural and social education, within the context of multi-disciplinary approaches adopted in the care of children, young people and families; - 5. their own values and the significance of ethical issues relating to their area of study; - 6. contemporary developments in education and the welfare of children, young people and families associated with equity, diversity and inclusion.

-- 1. locate and evaluate qualitative and quantitative materials; - 2. think reflectively; - 3. compare and apply theories from learning and teaching in simulated activities; - 4. discuss and evaluate different viewpoints; - present different viewpoints.
+- 1. locate and evaluate qualitative and quantitative materials; - 2. think reflectively; - 3. compare and apply theories from learning and teaching in simulated activities; - 4. discuss and evaluate different viewpoints; - 5. present different viewpoints.

-- 1. apply basic theoretical / conceptual frameworks to practice; - 2. read relevant literature and begin to reference work effectively; - 3. undertake observation of practice;
+- 1. apply basic theoretical / conceptual frameworks to practice; - 2. read relevant literature and begin to reference work effectively; - 3. undertake observation of practice.